-Topeka Collegiate Preschool packs the year with hands-on learning and theme-based adventures to ensure a positive first school experience.
+Topeka Collegiate Prekindergarten packs the year with hands-on learning and theme-based adventures to ensure a positive first school experience.
 Whether we’re practicing pre-reading skills with animal actions (“Zoo-Phonics”) or learning math concepts, our strategies are challenging and fresh.
 We teach academic skills and positive social behavior through song, movement and stories.
-As further enrichment, students attend weekly classes in Spanish, art, library, science, music and physical education.
+As further enrichment, students attend weekly classes in Spanish, art, library, science, music, technology and physical education.

 Our commitment to experiential learning often takes us outside the classroom.
 You’ll find our youngest scholars exploring fire trucks during Community Helpers Week or riding their bikes on the playground during Wheels Day.
 We end the year with a trip to the Topeka Zoo when we deliver the donations we collect during our community service project.
 Other special traditions include Dr. Seuss Week, Math Olympics, Field Day, Day of the Child, and, perhaps most importantly, our class assembly.
 Each year, our class works extremely hard to prepare an assembly for parents and the school community.
 These special productions provide students with an opportunity to perform and to serve as positive audience members for their peers.